 Last Saturday I took a train from Copenhagen to Sölvesborg in Sweden.
 From here SL1 section 1 starts from the railway station heading through the town and then heads up to Ryssberget about 150m above sea level.
+The first 3 stages of SL1 are also the first three stages of the Blekingeleden Trail.
 On the way up I stopped in my tracks as there were three European grass snakes (non-venomous) lazing in the warmth of the sun’s rays mid in the trail.
 Although, as soon as I came closer, they quickly dispersed and slithered away into the safety of the leaves and grass on the sides of the trail.

 Not far after that I rested for a while at the overlook enjoying the views.

 I stopped for some lunch at the cottage at Ryssbergsstugan where I also could top up my water bottle.
 I chatted to a local Swedish guy about the snakes I saw lazing on the trail and he thought that they were “snogs” European grass snakes which was confirmed later by a Danish friend, Peter (@naturvagabond) on Instagram.
 Thanks for the help Peter to identify them.
 Even though I grow up in a land full of snakes I am not at all an expert on them!